 Proper adjectives are the adjective form of proper nouns.
 When proper nouns modify or describe other nouns/pronouns, they become proper adjectives.
 ‘Proper’ means ‘specific’ rather than ‘formal’ or ‘polite.’

-A proper adjective allows us to summarize a concept in just one word.
+A proper adj allows us to summarize a concept in just one word.
 Instead of writing/saying ‘a food cooked in Chinese recipe’ you can write/say ‘Chinese food’.

-Proper adjectives are usually capitalized as proper nouns are.
+Proper adjectives are usually capitalized as proper nouns.

 - American cars are very strong.